-- How are real world phenomena modeled and simulated on a computer? - How do you write programs to store and retrieve lots of information? - What are "data structures" in a program and when do you need them? - How are algorithms evaluated for "speed"?
+- How do you write programs to store and process large amounts of information? - How are real world phenomena simulated on a computer? - What are "data structures" in a program and when do you need them? - How are algorithms evaluated for "speed"?